orycho/Intro/README.md

 <pre>
 $ build/intro
 </pre>
 Where "$" is the shell prompt.
-The interpreter uses ">".
-Starting with some arithmetic shows that for expressions, the result of the evaluation is printed out:
+The interpreter uses ">" when in interactive mode, and when interactive it also prints out the results of the root expression.
+This can be shown with some simple arithmetic, using the interpreter as a calculator:
 <pre>
 >  1+2*3;
  = 7
 </pre>

+When a script is passed to the interpreter it is not in interactive mode, and then will not print out the results.
+In such cases the program is expected to use library functions to produce output.
+And even in interactive mode expressions inside functions are never pritned out.

-It's always useful to concatenate strings:
+Next up: strings!
+It's always useful to concatenate strings, using string interpolation:
 <pre>
 >  var cat(a,b)->return "${a}${b}"; end;
 cat:(?T2&lt;:Top,?T3&lt;:Top) -> String